lizethheredia/nightwatch-template/README.md

 This README describes the steps to set up the test environment for the Nightwatch E2E Tests.

-This document is addressed to developers and tests with advanced knowledge in Nightwach.js.
+This document is addressed to developers and tests with advanced knowledge in Javascript.

 ## Table of Contents